-EXCLUSIVE: A big blue house that since the 1950s has hosted many lavish parties is able to take on lodgers once more, but not before its movie producer owner was forced to address complaints and objections from several neighbours.
+EXCLUSIVE: A big blue house famed around 1950s and ’60s Perth for its lavish soirees can be leased out on Airbnb again, but not before its movie producer owner was forced to address noise complaints and objections.

-Erected between 1952 and 1953 by Mabel and Keith Perron, and first onsold in the 1960s, Blue Waters stood quietly for a generation until current owner David Cavanagh bought the art deco residence in 2006 for $1.25 million.
+Erected between 1952 and 1953 by Mabel and Keith Perron, and first onsold in the 1960s, Blue Waters was once well known as a regular venue for high society parties.
+In more recent decades, the art deco residence had stood quietly – until current owner David Cavanagh bought it in 2006 for $1.25 million.

 Over the next five years, Mr Cavanagh, pictured at Blue Waters, renovated the house, which is on the City of South Perth’s heritage list.

-Perched beside Canning Highway in the southern Perth suburb of Como, Blue Waters’ tranquil name reflects the majestic views from its top-floor balcony over the Swan River.
+Overlooking Canning Highway in the southern Perth suburb of Como, Blue Waters’ tranquil name reflects the majestic views from its top-floor balcony across the Swan River.

 But a recent report by City of South Perth urban planner Matthew Andrews asserts that “in recent years there has been a significant amount of noise complaints made in relation to activities” at Blue Waters.

 “As a result of the complaints a compliance case was opened in February 2016 and the issue investigated,” Mr Andrews continues.

 “It was found that the property was being used for commercial purposes including hiring out the dwelling for short term accommodation and for holding weddings, parties and other functions.

 “The property has also been used as the set for multiple films and photoshoots.”

 Mr Andrews’ report reveals that a notice was issued in March 2016 directing Mr Cavanagh to cease all allegedly unauthorised uses and return Blue Waters to its approved use of ‘single house’.